 Generally, it is best to build homes, buildings, and other infrastructure outside of areas where rockfall is known to be a risk.
 Unless completely protected, buildings, roads, pipelines, railroads, and most other kinds of infrastructure are at risk of severe damage or destruction in rockfall areas.
 There are several methods to reduce the risk of rockfall to people and infrastructure where building outside of these areas is impossible or impractical.
 These are discussed in detail in the publication Rockfall in Colorado.
 In the case of costly engineered structures, expenses for mitigation of rockfall danger are likely warranted, especially if alternative locations are prohibitively expensive.
 Housing, on the other hand, might easily be planned elsewhere with less expense if other potential sites are available.

 The CGS is directed by state statute to review geologic reports for new developments in unincorporated areas of the state with lot sizes less than 35 acres, as well as all new school construction or critical facilities, to determine whether they are at risk from geologic hazards such as rockfall.
-CGS staff also provide post-disaster assessments to affected areas and communities, helping to identify areas at risk of further damage.
+The staff of the CGS also provide post-disaster assessments to affected areas and communities, helping to identify areas at risk of further damage.